Circle rules football: Gameplay

 Each team consists of six players (excluding substitutes), one of whom is the goalkeeper.
 Teams may be mixed-gender, though they are not required to be.
 Two referees are on the field at all times; one watches over the key to call key violations and ensure the safety of the goalies, while the other moves freely around the field.

 An official game consists of four fifteen-minute periods.
-Prior to the start of the game, a representative from each team participates in a "down-up."
+Prior to the start of the game, a representative from each team participates in a "down-up".
 The two players stand opposite each other; on the referee's signal, they race to touch both shoulder blades to the ground and return to a stationary standing position.
 As in a coin toss, the winner of the down-up gets to choose which direction his team will score and whether his team will kick off or receive the ball at the start of the match.

 The team that is kicking off gathers inside the key, while the other team takes up their positions outside.
 After the kick off, the kicking team must wait inside the key until a member of the other team has touched the ball; at this point the kicking team is released from the key, and no players except the goalies may reenter it until a goal has been scored.
 After each goal, the scoring team gathers inside the key and repeats this procedure.

 Goals are scored by putting the ball through the goalposts in a team's designated direction.
 Each goal is worth one point.
-Outside the key, players may touch the ball with any part of their body; however, they cannot hold the ball with two hands or hold it against their body in a way that restricts the ball's movement.
+Outside the key, players may touch the ball with any part of their body, but they cannot hold the ball with two hands or hold it against their body in a way that restricts the ball's movement.
 Players are free to dribble, kick, roll, carry, throw, and strike the ball, and they may move it in any direction around the field.

 Physical contact between players on the field is limited.
 Incidental contact, as well as contact that is the result of a movement that causes contact with the ball before contact with another player, is generally not penalized.
 The referees' discretion plays a large role in determining the type and intensity of contact that is allowed on the field.

 Inside the key, the goalies attempt to defend their own side of the goal, while allowing their team to score through from the opposite direction.
-Goalies have full contact with each other, allowing them to grapple; however, dangerous moves such as striking and contact above the neck are forbidden.
+Goalies have full contact with each other, allowing them to grapple; dangerous moves such as striking and contact above the neck however are forbidden.
 Goalies may leave the key to pursue the ball, but they may not have contact with each other outside the key.
 Goalies may not score for their own teams.

 The team with the most goals at the end of the match wins.
 In the event of a tie, two five-minute halves of overtime are played.